SCADA-LTS/Scada-LTS/web-components/README.md

 # Web-components (Vue.js components)
 Updating ScadaLTS from old JSP pages to new modern approach with VueJS components.
+You can find this components in WatchList, DataPointDetails, Views and SynopticPanel tabs.
+Here you can find example how it looks like [in watch list charts](https://www.youtube.com/watch?v=eSUU5gtCHYY).

-More about custom components could be find [here](./src/components/README.md)
+More about custom components could be find [here](./src/components/README.md).

 Using:
 * Vue.js v2.6